 CHE 301 Fluid Mechanics 4R-0L-4C F,S Pre: CHE 201

-Physical properties, fluid statics, laminar and turbulent flow of real fluids, boundary layer concept, interaction between fluid flow and contacting surfaces.
-Use of energy balances in design of pipe networks and pumps.
+Physical properties of fluids, fluid statics, laminar and turbulent flow, boundary layer concept, flow past objects and flow through porous media.
+Design of pipe networks and pumps.
+High speed ideal gas flow.
 Emphasis is placed on general methods of analysis applicable to any fluid.
 Solution of problems by computer will be stressed.

 CHE 303 Chemical Engineering Thermodynamics 4R-0L-4C F,S Pre: CHE 202, MA211